-The Company recorded no provision for income taxes for the three months ended March 31, 2020 and 2021.
+The Company recorded no provision for income taxes for each of the three months and nine months ended September 30, 2020 and 2021.

 Deferred tax assets and deferred tax liabilities are recognized based on temporary differences between the financial reporting and tax bases of assets and liabilities using statutory rates.
 Management of the Company has evaluated the positive and negative evidence bearing upon the realizability of its deferred tax assets, which are comprised principally of net operating loss carryforwards and research and development credits.
 Under the applicable accounting standards, management has considered the Company's history of losses and concluded that it is more likely than not that the Company will not recognize the benefits of federal and state deferred tax assets.
 Accordingly, a full valuation allowance has been established against the Company's otherwise recognizable net deferred tax assets.